 - Apathy.
 You may have loss of motivation.

-Lewy body dementia is characterized by the abnormal buildup of proteins into deposits known as Lewy bodies.
+Lewy body dementia is characterized by the abnormal buildup of proteins into masses known as Lewy bodies.
 This protein is also associated with Parkinson's disease.
-People who have Lewy bodies in their brains often have the plaques and tangles associated with Alzheimer's disease.
+People who have Lewy bodies in their brains also have the plaques and tangles associated with Alzheimer's disease.

 A few factors seem to increase the risk of developing Lewy body dementia, including:

-- Having a family member with Lewy body dementia or Parkinson's disease
+- Family history.
+Those who have a family member with Lewy body dementia or Parkinson's disease are at greater risk.

 Lewy body dementia is progressive.
 Signs and symptoms worsen, causing: